mattbullen/harvard-cscie15-p4/readme.md

 A Laravel 5, Google Polymer 1.0, and D3.js one page web app for fitness tracking.
 Details:
 * Laravel handles all of the server-side functionality.
 * Polymer handles the browser-side layout, templating, data-binding, and general user flow.
+I chose Polymer since I haven't used it before, and I wanted to try making a true one page app that uses data-binding to update the layout, instead of using multiple templates or pages.
 * I used D3 for the main graph that tracks work out sessions.
+Similar to the page template, the graph is dynamic and autoupdates when the underlying data changes.
+It interfaces with the Laravel back end using basic AJAX calls.
+I hadn't tried blending D3 with Laravel or Polymer before, either, and aside from needing to pay a little more attention to function scopes, all three work together really nicely.
+* The app relies on three MySQL tables: registered user e-mail addresses, a list of exercise names, and a table to hold invidual workout session records.
 * The app uses two sets of CRUD operations: the first set manages the list of exercise names/categories, and the second manages the records of individual work out sessions.
 * Users are authenticated using the Google OAuth2 API.
 After passing Google authentication, the app only needs the user's e-mail address to link exercises/sessions to that user.
-* For testing, I made two test accounts: jillcscie15@gmail.com and jamalcscie15@gmail.com (the passwords are listed in the Canvas submission page).
-These accounts are pre-seeded with randomly-generated values for a short list of exercises.

 #### Demo